sygnaltech/webflow-util/docs/webflow-url/query/index.md

 Applied to any other elements, the inner text of the element will be replaced with the value of the param.

 All `<a>` links on the page will automatically be affected.
-You do not need the custom attribute on them.
-WFU will replace the entire querystring of those `href`'s with the querystring of the current page's URL.
+You do not need the custom attribute on them, unless you're wanting to specify which params are merged in.

 The processing of a specific link can be suppressed by applying the `wfu-query-param` custom attribute with a hyphen (`-`) as the value.